 Material: Tritan plastic | Sizes: 32 ounces | Dishwasher Safe: No

-What We Like: Great for water or coffee
+What We Love: Ideal for water or coffee

-What We Don't Like: Tricky to clean because of the narrow neck
+What We Don't Love: Tricky to clean because of the narrow neck

 S’well changed the water bottle game with their sleek design and variety of patterns, colors, and finishings.
-The stainless steel bottles are double-walled and vacuum-insulated, which is great at keeping drinks cold, but they're also great at keeping drinks or broth hot.
+The stainless steel bottles are double-walled and vacuum-insulated, which is ideal for keeping drinks cold and keeping drinks or broth hot.

 The S’ip model comes in a 10- and a 15-ounce option that’s easy to tote around and easy to fill up with, let’s say, your morning coffee.
 It should stay hot for up to 10 hours (or iced coffee cold for up to a whole day) without spilling or dripping.

-What We Like: Perfect size for backpacks and lunchboxes
+What We Love: Ideal size for backpacks and lunchboxes

-What We Don't Like: Spout can be tricky for little ones to open
+What We Don't Love: Spout can be tricky for little ones to open

 Even kids deserve to have their own reusable water bottles.
 The CamelBak Eddy Kids holds 12 ounces of water in a spill-proof bottle with a bite valve.
 Similar to Camelbak's larger water bottles, these are made with Echo copolyester, a shatter-proof plastic partially made from plant material.
 There are more than 25 design options to choose from, including “magical mermaids,” “UFOs,” and “Alpine Adventure.”